virtual-disk-array/vda_doc/source/MinimalDeployment.rst

 .. image:: /images/minimal_deployment.png

 The vda_cli, portal, monitor, cn_agent, dn_agent are belongs to the VDA package.
 The sqlite is the database we will use.
 Most of linux distributions install it by default.
 The cn_spdk_app and dn_spdk_app are SPDK applications.
 In this tutorial, we use the buildin application spdk_tgt.
 All of them are deployed in a ubuntu 20.04 server.
-But they should be deployed to most of linux distributions.
+But they should be deployed to most of the linux distributions.
+The server should have at least 8G memory, and we will allocate 4G huge page for spdk applications.

 Install
 -------

 make sure system is up to date
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 .. code-block:: none

    sudo apt update -y && sudo apt upgrade -y && sudo reboot